Tribal-State Relations Training

 • A confirmation email will then be sent from the University of Minnesota Duluth (UMD) that could be in your spam folder.
 A reminder email will be sent a week prior to class with further information.

-If you have questions about registration, please email Holly with the TSRT Planning Team.
+If you have questions about registration, please email Anna with the TSRT Planning Team.

 • Registrations for state employees must be sent to Holly with the TSRT Team.
 Emails sent to the wrong email address may delay your registration.

-• Class fee is $399 per person, includes meals.
+• Class fee for FY 2025 is $375 per person, including meals.
 Does not include overnight accommodations.

 • Classes are filled on a first-come, first-served basis.
 Registration will close when the class is full.